VARCem/ROMset/README.md

 COPYRIGHT
 ---------

-Rhe contents of the included ROM BIOS images are property of their respective owners.
+The contents of the included ROM BIOS images are property of their respective owners.
 Although the  software  could be considered 'abandonware' given their age, these  files files are distributed in the hope they will be of use for